Pavle Ninkov

-Pavle Ninkov (Serbian Cyrillic: Павле Нинков, born 20 April 1985) is a Serbian football right-back.
-His former clubs include Radnički Beograd, Rad and Čukarički, and Ligue 1 side Toulouse FC.
-In international competition Ninkov has represented Serbia.
+Pavle Ninkov (Serbian Cyrillic: Павле Нинков, born 20 April 1985) is a Serbian retired football right-back.
+His former clubs include Radnički Beograd, Rad, Čukarički, and Ligue 1 side Toulouse FC.
+In international competition, Ninkov has represented Serbia.

 Club career

 Red Star Belgrade

 In January 2008, he joined Red Star Belgrade from FK Čukarički.
 Ninkov was given the number 24 shirt for Red Star Belgrade and became an integral member of the squad.
 During the 2010–11 season he was promoted to team captain.

 Toulouse

 On 21 June 2011, he joined Toulouse FC, signing a four-year contract with the club.

 Ninkov began the 2013–14 season playing 13 league matches, starting eight times.
 In December 2013, Toulouse announced he would be out of action for three weeks due to a foot injury.

 He was released by the club at the end of the 2016–17 season.

 Zemun

 In February 2018, Ninkov signed for FK Zemun.